🚪

 Lights need to be able to be activated automatically.

 Ever come home late at night and realize you forgot to leave the front porch light on?
-The use of motion detectors, proximity sensors, and/or timers to trigger lights can create safety and security, not to mention adding convenience for those times when hands are occupied by kids, groceries, or some kind of mobility device.
+Using motion detectors, proximity sensors, and/or timers to trigger lights can create safety and security and add convenience when kids, groceries, or some kind of mobility device occupy hands.

 House or unit numbers should be in high contrast and easy to see at all times (night and day) from a distance.
 The numbers should be no less than 4" (10cm) high.